zinggAI/zingg/python/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to zingg's documentation!
+Welcome to Zingg's documentation!
 =================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

-   modules
+   zingg
+   zingg.pipes

 Indices and tables
 ==================

 * :ref:`genindex`
 * :ref:`modindex`
-.. * :ref:`search`
+* :ref:`search`

 .. note::

-   This project is used by zingg.AI
+   This project is used by Zingg.AI

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.